manuel5975p/OpenChaosTD/docs/waves.md

-# Wave JSON Schema
+# Wave TOML Schema

-Waves are not authored individually. `data/waves.json` configures a **procedural, budget-based generator**: every wave is composed at runtime from a threat budget that grows with the wave number, drawing enemies semi-randomly from a configurable pool.
+Waves are not authored individually. `data/waves.toml` configures a **procedural, budget-based generator**: every wave is composed at runtime from a threat budget that grows with the wave number, drawing enemies semi-randomly from a configurable pool.
 The same file also defines the win condition, periodic boss waves, and how fast enemies scale.

-There is no `"waves"` array — the four top-level keys below drive everything.
+There is no `[[waves]]` array — the four top-level keys below drive everything.

 ## Top-level fields